 Rule #4: Your products are digital salespeople that work for you 24/7/365.
 (Replicate yourself)

 Creating an online business means taking advantage of global E-commerce, which is absolutely wild.
-Assets that you create are available all over the world, 24 hours a day.

 With social tools that let you schedule posts at all hours of the day, you can create a promotional machine that runs while you sleep.